woodyrew/debwoodfest/src/index.md

 ---

 ## The Venue
-Sconner Down is a fairly basic campsite.
-It is partially open to the elements and partially enclosed by ever-green trees.

-In September (as with any time of year in the UK) it may well rain.
-We do have wet-weather contingency plans on the site, but it will still involve dashing about through the rain &mdash; you should definitely prepare to deal with the elements.
+We’ve chosen a quiet, secluded and wooded spot for the wedding ceremony and party.
+It’s partially enclosed by ever-green trees, and partially exposed.
+Although we have a wet-weather plan, it will still involve dashing through the rain!

+Find details about the camp site below in the accommodation section.
+To help you plan we’ve put together a kit list.

 ## Recommended Kit List